 See our rankings methodology page.

 University of Pennsylvania

 The University of Pennsylvania takes the cake for the best management program in the nation.
 A private Ivy League university in Philadelphia, UPenn was one of the nine colonial colleges that was established pre-Revolutionary War.
 The highly-respected Wharton School of Business has held the top spot in the country for many years.
+Program Features

 The University of Pennsylvania is a no-brainer #1 choice for a bachelor’s degree in Management.
 You’ll have access to four different concentrations - Entrepreneurship and Innovation, Multinational Management, Organizational Effectiveness, and Strategic Management - and a curriculum full of quality coursework like:

 - Venture Capital & the Finance of Innovation

 Beyond your coursework, this program has a wide range of global and interdisciplinary opportunities for you.
 For example, you could pursue a dual-degree program to expand your expertise.
 Or you could participate in a Wharton Global Modular Course in which you travel to various countries to learn business techniques.

 A touchstone school for STEM education, Massachusetts Institute of Technology is a private research university in Cambridge, MA.
 MIT graduates have accolades that range from Nobel laureates to MacArthur Fellows.
 As a school, it consistently ranks among the top 10 in the nation.
 Program Features

 MIT Sloan delivers the unique 15-1 Management program.
 This is a flexible curriculum that allows you to either specialize in a concentration or create an interdisciplinary degree.
 MIT excels in meeting individual academic needs.
 You’ll take six required classes, two electives, and then the rest is up to you!
 Some specialized courses include: